 In 1997, Pacific Rim Mechanical closed the Sheet Metal Shop.
 Andy was then promoted to Tool Administer / Shop Supervisor.
 He oversaw purchasing, maintenance and inventory of all company / rental tools and equipment for the company.
 He continued his education through a R.O.P program learning basic computer knowledge.
 Andy was responsible for setting up a computer tool tracking system for tracking over 3,000 company tools.
 It is still in use with over 8,000 pieces of equipment in its inventory.

 In 2000, he joined the Safety Department for Pac.
 Rim.
 He worked on the Merk Project as site Safety Coordinator.
 His primary responsibility was to prevent unsafe acts or hazards and to inspire proactive safety awareness.
 Daily he performed safety inspection, interfaced with other contractor’s safety representatives and management.
 In 2001 after completing the NCCR Safety Manager Course he was promoted to Safety Manager for Pac.
 Rim.

 In 2003, he was promoted to Safety Director.
 He is now responsible for providing safety training, monitoring all sites for compliance with CAL/OSHA laws and contract safety requirements.
 He assists all Pac.
 Rim employees with safety planning for the projects.
-He is a current committee member of the ABC San Diego Safety Committee and was past Chair.
-He enjoys giving back to the community by volunteering his time and construction knowledge by working with Habitat for Humanity, San Diego River Park Foundation and Camp NAWIC.
+He is a current committee member of the ABC San Diego Sheet Metal Unilateral Apprenticeship Committee, Plumbing/Pipefitting Unilateral Apprenticeship Committee, and Safety Committee and was past Chair.
+Andy enjoys giving back to the community by volunteering his time and construction knowledge by working with Habitat for Humanity, San Diego River Park Foundation and Camp NAWIC.

 Electronic & Telecom Systems (ETS)